Darlington02/CairoLearnXinYminutes/Readme.md

         assert myArray[3] = 3;

-    // You can also use the `new` operator to create fixed-size arrays using tuples
+    // You can also use the `new` operator to create fixed-size arrays using
+    //tuples
-    // The new operator is useful as it enables you allocate memory and initialize the object in one instruction
+    // The new operator is useful as it enables you allocate memory and
+    // initialize the object in one instruction

         func foo() {
             tempvar arr: felt* = new (1, 1, 2, 3, 5);